Exactly How Smart Are Smart TVs?

 Mechanically, it is the same TV as a “not-so-smart TV,” but a Smart TV connects to the programming source by wired Ethernet or Wi-Fi, which connects to your home network, allowing consumers to stream movies, TV shows, surf the Internet, etc. Every Smart TV manufacturer makes their TV’s with different software so they all offer different things, yet most support the most popular apps like Netflix, Hulu, Amazon Instant Video and Pandora; the higher-end models may offer more TV apps then the lower-end models.

-Some TVs even allow you to add the camera accessory, for an additional cost, to use Skype and video services.
+Some TVs even allow you to add the camera accessory to use Skype and video services, for an additional cost.
 Others allow you to purchase apps that have different gaming options.
-Social media sites like Facebook and Twitter can be accessed using your Smart TV, and some really advanced TV’s have pens that you can write on, leaving notes for your family – who won’t eventually find that note?
+Social media sites like Facebook and Twitter can be accessed using your Smart TV, and some really advanced TV’s have pens that allow you to write on the TV, leaving notes for your family – who won’t eventually find that note?

 What You Need To Know